The Research Executive Agency employs 689 people from 25 countries. It is the largest executive agency of the Commission.

 EPSO/CAST/02/2010 (with successful competency test)

-In order to have the possibility to be invited in a future selection of the REA, we kindly advise all candidates to apply for the new CASTS:
+In order to have the possibility to participate in a future selection at the REA, potential candidates must apply for the open-ended EPSO CAST calls:

-Successful candidates will be called for an interview with a selection panel composed of staff from REA or other executive agencies/institutions/bodies (see the following link: http://europa.eu/about-eu/institutions-bodies/).
+Successful candidates will be called for an interview with a selection panel composed of staff from REA or other executive agencies/institutions/bodies.

-For questions concerning the new CAST please refer also to the FAQof EPSO.
+For questions concerning the new CAST, please also refer to the EPSO FAQs.

 If you have high level of expertise in your field and would like to evaluate proposals competing for research funding, you can become an independent expert.